pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>MinShards is the minimum number of shards, i.e. amount of concurrency.</p>
+<p>MinShards is the minimum number of shards, i.e. amount of concurrency.
+Only valid in Prometheus versions 2.6.0 and newer.</p>
 </td>
 </tr>
 <tr>